How to care for geraniums

 What type of problems do Geraniums have?

-The biggest problem is mealy bugs.
+The biggest problem is mealybugs.
 These insects love Geraniums.
-Mealybugs produce a white substance that resembles a white waxy powder and is a sap-sucking insect that will kill or make plants look bad.
+Mealybugs produce a white substance that resembles a white waxy powder, and are sap-sucking insects that can kill or make plants look bad.
 Spray with a good insecticide to kill them.
 It will take at least 2-3 applications before it works.
-If it is heavily infested with insects it is best to wrap your geranium in a plastic bag and toss it in the trash bin!
+If it is heavily infested with insects, it is best to wrap your geranium in a plastic bag and toss it in the trash bin!

 How to care for Geraniums